proophsoftware/event-machine-docs/docs/api/event-machine/set_up.md

 ```

 Such a [script](https://github.com/proophsoftware/event-machine-skeleton/blob/master/scripts/create_event_stream.php) is used in the skeleton.
-As you can see we request the event store from a container that we get by requiring a config file.
+As you can see we request the event store from a container that we get from a config file.
 The skeleton uses [Zend Strategility](https://github.com/zendframework/zend-stratigility)
 and this is a common approach in Strategility (and Zend Expressive) based applications.
 If you want to use another framework, adopt the script accordingly.
 The only thing that really matters is that you get a configured prooph/event-store from the [PSR-11 container](https://www.php-fig.org/psr/psr-11/)
 used by Event Machine.